tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 >>> age = {'Marge': 34, 'Homer': 36, 'Carl': 34}
 ```

-In this case, `'Carl'` and `'Marge'` have the same age, and that's no problem:
+`'Carl'` and `'Marge'` have the same age, and that's no problem: different
-different people can have the same age.
+people can have the same age.

 But this is a problem: